nicolas-van/modern-async/.github/ISSUE_TEMPLATE/feature_request.md

-**Please describe the use case where you would need that feature (the general situation or program where that would be helpful:**
+**Please describe the use case where you would need that feature (the general situation or program where that would be helpful):**

 **Please explain why you think that feature would be helpful to other people:**
-A clear and concise description of any alternative solutions or features you've considered.

 **If you know another library similar to this one that already propose that feature please provide a link:**